-BSI committee nominations 2023 are now closed.
-Thank you to everyone who has stood up for a position.
-Voting will open on Wednesday 12 April 2023.
+The 2024 BSI committee nominations are now closed.
+Thank you to everyone who has put themselves forward for a position.
+Voting will open on Monday 18 March 2024.

-The BSI Congress Committee vacancies are open for nominations and the positions will be elected by the CEO and Congress Secretary to complement the existing expertise on the committee.
+Congress Committee – these roles are open for nominations and the positions will be appointed by the BSI CEO and the Congress Secretary to complement the existing expertise on the Committee: